andyearnshaw/Intl.js/README.md

    and would increase the code size of Intl.js too much.
  - The Default Unicode Collation Element Table is huge, even after compression, and converting to a native JavaScript object would probably make it slightly larger.
-   Server-side JavaScript environments will soon already support Intl.Collator, and we can't really expect client environments to download this data.
+   Server-side JavaScript environments will (hopefully) soon support Intl.Collator, and we can't really expect client environments to download this data.

-There are some local environments where it might be useful, such as a Smart TV platform, desktop widget or something, but `String.prototype.localeCompare` is probably good enough in those platforms and the gain from an implementation just wouldn't be worth it.

 ## Compatibility
 Intl.js is designed to be compatible with ECMAScript 3.1 environments in order to